 Uruguay will host the FIFA U-17 Women’s World Cup, continuing a great footballing tradition that began with the first FIFA World Cup™ in history back in 1930, a tournament the country hosted and won.

-The Oriental Republic of Uruguay gained independence on 25 August 1825.
+*Origins and geography *The Oriental Republic of Uruguay gained independence on 25 August 1825.
 The country takes its name from the Uruguay River, which marks its western border.

 Uruguay borders Argentina to the west and Brazil to the northeast.
 Its southern coastline is formed by the River Plate and the Atlantic.
 Approximately half of its 3.3 million inhabitants live in Montevideo, its capital city.